recourcefulcoder/VKCloneBackend/services/post/README.md

 - URL: /post/create/
 - method: POST
 - description: <br><br>
-Creates new post; <br>
-AUTHORIZATION is provided by JWT token; post is attached to token owner <br>
+Creates new pos: saves its data to database and saves attached files(for docs on file storage structure see [File Storage documentation](#file-storage-documentation) <br> AUTHORIZATION is provided by JWT token; post is attached to token owner <br>
-REQUEST is a valid JSON, containing all required fields + files that need to be attached to that post RESPONSE is {"message": "success"}
+REQUEST is expected to have "multipart/form-data" content type, i.e. send data (together with files) in a form format <br>
+RESPONSE is {"message": "success"}

+About file's storage structure see [File Storage Docs](#file-storage-documentation)

+Formdata which will be considered is "title" and "content"; user's id will be attached automatically based on JWT-token payload's value.

 3. change_post (**NOT IMPLEMENTED**)
 - URL: /post/update/{post_id}/